-The Graduate School Office mails Petition to Graduate forms to eligible students in January.
-To receive the Petition, students must have their signed Master's Degree Candidacy Program forms on file in the Graduate School Office and have completed a minimum of 18 graduate credits toward their program requirements.
-The Petition form includes information for those planning to complete their degree requirements in May, September, and in January of the following year.
+Students must complete and submit to the Graduate School Office the Petition to Graduate form at least three months prior to graduation.
+To receive the Petition, students must have their signed Master's Degree Candidacy Form on file in the Graduate School Office and have completed a minimum of 18 graduate credits toward their program requirements.
+The Petition form includes information for those planning to complete their degree requirements within a year's time.